 Software Help

-Count On Sheep | Is CoinTracker legit, independent CPA review 2026
+Count On Sheep | Is CoinTracker legit, crypto tax specialist review 2026

 Short version: CoinTracker is legit and safe to use, and it is accurate for clean portfolios on major US exchanges.
 The risk is not the company.
 It is filing a report built on incomplete data.